Buying a Home in Another State? 6 Tips for Long Distance House Hunting

 Know that a cross-country move can take weeks for your stuff to be delivered.
 So you want to get moving on your moving company right away.
 Get an in-home estimate to determine costs and to gain a better understanding of delivery dates.
 If you can be flexible when it comes to arrival date, you may be able to save some money.

-You’ll also want to allow yourself enough time to purge unnecessary clutter and to organize the important items.
+You’ll also want to allow yourself enough time to purge unnecessary clutter and to organize the essential items.
 Most of your moving price is based on the weight of your belongings and the space they take up in the truck.
 So don’t take everything with you and plan to sort through it once you get to your destination — it’s not worth the extra fees!

 To better prepare yourself on what else you should know when interviewing moving companies, take a look at this FAQ resource from Allied Movers.